 Here is a summary of what a security breach can eventually result in:

-- Allow attackers to gain access to any of your corporate system due to the leaked information
+- Attackers gain access to any of your corporate system due to the leaked information

-- Private and sensitive employee and customer information is exposed
+- Private and sensitive employee and customer information exposed

 - Customers lose trust into your organization

 Key considerations regarding your KM platform’s security position